open-meteo/typescript/README.md

 [![Commitizen Friendly][commitizen-img]][commitizen-url]
 [![Semantic Release][semantic-release-img]][semantic-release-url]

-This ia an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) in Typescript / Javascript.
+This is an API client to get weather data from the [Open-Meteo Weather API](https://open-meteo.com) in Typescript / Javascript.

 Instead of using JSON, the API client uses FlatBuffers to transfer data.
 Encoding data in FlatBuffers is more efficient for long time-series data.
 The schema definition files can be found on [GitHub open-meteo/sdk](https://github.com/open-meteo/sdk).